 Since our system chlorinates its water, we are required to report our annual average for chlorine residual.
-Chlorine Residual was found to be 0.31 ppm,
+Chlorine Residual was found to be 0.425 ppm, with a range of 0.01 ppm to 0.84 ppm.

 As you can see by the table, our system had no violations.
 We're proud that your drinking water meets all Federal and State requirements.